-HUD requires that the entire geographic area of the CoC is covered by the CE process.2 To adhere to this requirement, the TX BoS CoC strongly recommends that the CE regions include additional counties in the coverage area, especially if the CE process consists of the only service provider of that type for 100 miles.
-The TX BoS CoC reviews the coverage areas for each region before designating the region and will review coverage area yearly to determine if regional coverage can expand or reduce based on yearly evaluations of the regional processes.
+HUD requires that the entire geographic area of the CoC is covered by the CE process.
+To adhere to this requirement, the TX BoS CoC strongly recommends that the CE regions include additional counties in the coverage area, especially if the CE process consists of the only service provider of that type for 100 miles.
 Texas Homeless Network, lead agency for the TX BoS CoC, can help build connections between counties and facilitate the conversations of expanding coverage into neighboring counties.